mimikyu8/Modelado-y-SQL/README.md

 Entity-Relationship Diagram of the model

 ## Crear-bd.sql
-Acript to create and fill the database
+Script with DDL and DML to create and fill the model